-A state should require a vendor to develop a system that accommodates the physically impaired that is not related to a testing candidate's knowledge of insurance.
-Visually-impaired and hearing-impaired persons should be accommodated through all steps of the licensing process, pursuant to national standards set by the federal Americans with Disabilities Act (ADA).
+A state should require a vendor to develop a testing system that accommodates the physically impaired that is not related to a testing candidate's knowledge of insurance.
+Disabilities of v-visually-impaired and hearing-impaired persons should be accommodated throughout all steps of the licensing process, pursuant tothe national standards set by the federal Americans with Disabilities Act (ADA).